 Gavin Middleton is another common name on TpT.
-Middleton’s lessons relate to business education pretty often, and one in particular stands out among the rest.
+Middleton’s lessons relate to business education pretty often, but one in particular stands out among the rest.

-Middleton’s business plan activity is intense, to say the least.
-He’s actually created a 30-some page business plan that students use as examples to guide them through each section of their own business plan.
+Middleton’s Business Plan Activity is intense, to say the least.
+He’s actually created about 30 pages of business content that students use as examples to guide them through each section of their own business plan.

-This lesson is a great way to have students learn by example while adding their own fun spin to an idea.
+This lesson shows them how to create a business, how businesses start, what its founders need to consider, the most common difficulties they might face, and more.
+All in all, it's a great way to have students learn by example while adding their own fun spin to an idea.

-For middle school students, some of the items in this lesson may be a little too tall of an order to complete.
-Some of them may not have the slightest idea what costs they’ll have if their dream is to start a video game studio, for example.
+However, it's important to note that for middle school students, some of the items in this lesson may be a little too advanced to complete.
+For example, your kids probably haven't the slightest idea what it would cost to start up their dream video game studio.